frelon/suse-elemental/docs/building-linux-image.md

 1. A configuration script
 2. Extensions to the installer media

 ### Configure the Live Installer

-The ISO supports configurations through a script which will be executed in late initramfs just before switching root.
-The script is executed in a writeable system root.
+The ISO supports configurations through a script which will run in late initramfs in a writeable system root.

 #### Example Live Config Script